krutikhirudkar721-png/Mini-Projects-in-Python/About-Project3.md

 * Lightweight performance with minimal CPU usage

 🚀 How to Run

-Copy the code from the main file and run it on any Python compiler with a graphical interface.
+copy the code from smart-notes-cli[main code].py and run it on any python compiler.